coryrwest/B2.NET/README.md

 # B2.NET

-B2.NET is a C# client for the Backblaze B2 Cloud Storage service through its REST API.
+B2.NET aims to be a C# client for the Backblaze B2 Cloud Storage service.

 B2.NET is still in early Alpha, so use it in production at your own risk.

 ## Features

-*  Full implmentation of the B2 REST API.
+*  99% implmentation of the B2 REST API (fileInfo attributes unsupported).
-*  Full Async support (Planned)
+*  Full Async support
+*  Full test coverage

 ## NuGet